jeftarmascarenhas/smart-contract-training/README.md

 See how make each smart contract on my [Youtube channel](https://www.youtube.com/@nftchoose)

+**Note:** Important!
+This contracts is only to study and practice.
+Under no circumstances should this code be used in production.

 Veja como fazer cada smart contract no my
 [Canal no YouTube](https://www.youtube.com/@nftchoose)

 <hr />

 ## Basics (Básico)

 - [x] [ Access Control](./basic/access-control/README.md)
 - [x] [ Context](./basic/context/README.md)